judem-21/Scientific-Calculator/README.md

 # Scientific GUI Calculator

-This was an introducotary project for GUI programming with Python using the Tkinter library
+This was an introductory project for GUI programming with Python using the Tkinter library